 SOUTH AUSTRALIA

-is the fourth largest country in Australia with 1.64 million inhabitants.
-The largest percentage of the population lives in the capital Adelaide.
-South Australia is also known as the country of wine.
-The soil and climate of this part of Australia create ideal conditions for growing vines, so this is a paradise for wine lovers.
-The country is home to many cultures at the same time, over 300,000 inhabitants of this part of Australia were not born in Australia.
+is the fourth largest state in Australia with a population of 1.64 million.
+The largest percentage of residents live in the capital, Adelaide.
+South Australia is also known as wine country.
+The soil and climate of this part of Australia create ideal conditions for growing vines so this is a paradise for wine lovers.
+The state is simultaneously home to many cultures, over 300,000 residents of this part of Australia were not born in Australia.

-More than 40,000 years ago, Aboriginal people inhabited this area, and although a lot of time has passed since then, this is a country that has preserved most of Aboriginal culture and tradition.
+More than 40,000 years ago, Aboriginal people inhabited these areas, and although a lot of time has passed since then, this is a country that has preserved most of the Aboriginal culture and traditions.
 The territory that today represents this state remained a British colony in 1788 as part of the colony of New South Wales.
-In addition to the fact that the colony occupied two thirds of the continent of Australia, its eastern coast was the most populated, which is the case even today.
-Only 40 years have passed since the more serious settlement of this territory in modern times.
-The first inhabitants of South Australia settled Kangaroo Island in July 1836.
+In addition to the fact that the colony occupied two-thirds of the continent of Australia, its eastern coast was mostly inhabited, which is still the case today.
+Only 40 years have passed since the serious settlement of this territory in modern times.
+The first inhabitants of South Australia settled on Kangaroo Island in July 1836.

 is the capital of South Australia and is a civilized and peaceful city with about 1.2 million inhabitants.
-The city is divided into two parts separated by the Thorens River, Adelaide and North Adelaide.
-The city is surrounded by beautiful greenery, mountains and beaches which makes a fantastic landscape.
+The city is divided into two parts separated by the River Torrens, Adelaide and North Adelaide.
+The city is surrounded by beautiful greenery, mountains and beaches, which creates a fantastic landscape.
 It is best known for its exceptional wine, which is world famous.
-Adelaide is a city where the Aboriginal culture has left the strongest influence, so this is the place where you can learn the most about the oldest civilization in Australia.
-Adelaide is surrounded by parks, historic buildings, wide streets, various cafes and as such, a quiet town, is the total opposite of Sydney for example.
-There is a saying among the population and that is that from any point in the city, it is possible to reach another point in as much as twenty minutes.
+Adelaide is the city that has had the strongest impact on Aboriginal culture, so this is the place where you can learn the most about Australia's oldest civilization.
+Adelaide is surrounded by parks, historic buildings, wide streets, diverse cafes and as such, a quiet town, is the total opposite of Sydney for example.
+There is a saying among the population that it is possible to get from any point in the city to another point in twenty minutes.

 The biggest sights of the city are: Adelaide Botanic Garden, National Wine Center of Australia, Adelaide Oval, Victoria Square, South Australian Museum and so on.

-Adelaide has the lowest average salary and the highest unemployment rate of all the top five cities in Australia.
-When we talk about unemployment, we would emphasize that in September 2014, it was 6.7%.
-The most sought-after jobs in the city are related to education and health.
-These industries are currently on the rise and represent employment opportunities and an immigration population.
-What is an advantage over other Australian cities is that life here is among the cheapest.
-Other industries that enjoy a very important role in the city’s economy are bio-science, engineering, ICT industry, medical research, tourism and the wine industry.
+Adelaide has the lowest average wage and the highest unemployment rate of any of Australia's five largest cities.
+When we talk about unemployment, we would emphasize that in September 2014 it amounted to 6.7%.
+The most sought-after jobs in the city are related to education and healthcare.
+These industries are currently on the rise and represent an opportunity for employment and immigration.
+What is an advantage compared to other Australian cities is that life here is among the cheapest.
+Other industries that enjoy a very important role in the city's economy are bio-sciences, engineering, the ICT industry, medical research, tourism and the wine industry.

 Interesting facts

-- Adelaide was founded as a colony for free residents and is the only capital city that has been inhabited by free immigrants since its founding.
+- Adelaide was founded as a freeholder colony and is the only capital city to have been inhabited by free settlers since its founding.

-- It is home to the largest number of depictions of Aboriginal culture and artifacts.
-They are exhibited in the Museum of South Australia, as well as in Tandania – the National Institute of Aboriginal Culture.
+- It is home to the largest number of displays of Aboriginal culture and artefacts.
+They are on display at the South Australian Museum, as well as at Tandania - the National Institute for Aboriginal Culture.

-- Adelaide is known for being a very accessible city.
-This city is also known as a twenty-minute city because it is known that you can reach any point in the city in just 20 minutes.
+- Adelaide is known for being a very affordable city.
+This city is also known as the twenty-minute city because it is known that you can reach any point in the city in exactly 20 minutes.

-- The exotic botanical garden in Adelaide has the largest and oldest greenhouses in the southern hemisphere.
-These greenhouses are a famous attraction for tourists.
+- Adelaide's exotic botanic gardens have the largest and oldest greenhouses in the southern hemisphere.
+These greenhouses are a famous tourist attraction.